New Flood Zone Information Maps

 FEMA Flood Map Review

-The Federal Emergency Management Agency (FEMA) is preparing the first comprehensive review of flood zones throughout Broward County in 14 years, using a new “vertical datum,” that enables consistent comparisons of land and water elevations across the nation.
+The Federal Emergency Management Agency (FEMA) has conducted the first comprehensive review of flood zones throughout Broward County in 14 years, using a new “vertical datum,” that enables consistent comparisons of land and water elevations across the nation.

 Flood maps, also known as Flood Insurance Rate Maps or F.I.R.M., need to be reviewed periodically due to the dynamic nature of flood hazard conditions, the availability of updated elevation data, improved technology for identifying flood hazards and to account for developments that can affect flood zone boundaries.